 The lawyer should look at how your claim relates to each of these points.

-Road traffic accidents in Wiltshire
+Road traffic accident claims in Wiltshire

 Our network of professional legal advisors have vast experience in fighting for optimum damages for people who have sustained an injury in a road accident in Wiltshire.

-Road traffic accidents involving cars, mororbikes and all other vehicles in Wiltshire are relatively common.
+Road traffic accidents involving cars, motorbikes and all other vehicles in Wiltshire are relatively common.
 Officially reported accident data shows a total of 1474 accidents (1283 slight accidents, 174 serious accidents and 17 fatal accidents) in 2013 in Wiltshire local authority.
 By 2014 the total had increased to 1,607.

 Quittance has assisted Claimants, from soldiers to trading standards officers, to claim compensation.
 Injury and illness statistics in the Wiltshire local authority collated in accordance with the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) by the Health and Safety Executive as follows: